We’ve had lots of questions about revalidation - here are the answers to the most common ones.

 | Submit when called, normally every 5 years

 ||Submit every year*

-*In 2018, you just need to submit 4 CPD entries.
+*In 2018, you only needed to submit 4 CPD entries

-GPhC will check you’ve submitted – and choose a % of total records to review each year
+GPhC will check you’ve submitted – and choose a percentage of your total records to review each year

 GPhC will review 2.5% of the records – some chosen at random, some specifically targeted (e.g. if you’ve submitted late without good reason).

 GPhC will tell you if you’re being reviewed, and when you’ll hear the results.
 If you meet the criteria and everything’s in order, you usually won’t be reviewed again for the next two years.